JIANGNOE/Analysis-of-NRLW-Game-Style-Evolution-2rd-group/README.md

 ---

-# 6. Models: Design and Results
+# 6. Models Overview

 To answer our research question, we trained several classification models.
-The goal was not just to find the most accurate model, but the one that could best **generalise to unseen data**.
+The goal was not just to find the most accurate model, but the one that could best generalise to unseen data.
-That’s why we trained on **2018–2024** and tested on the **2025** season.
+That is why we trained on 2018–2024 and tested on the 2025 season.

 Our primary evaluation metric was **AUC (Area Under the Curve)**, which measures how well a model distinguishes between a “far set” (1) and a “normal set” (0):